 If you still have questions after reading the below FAQ’s, please do not hesitate to reach our to our team.

-A typical client in a debt settlement program will experience a temporary 80-100 point drop in their credit score.
-However, it rebounds as the client’s debt is settled.
+A typical client in a debt resolution program will experience a temporary 80-100 point drop in their credit score.
+However, it rebounds as the client’s debt is resolved.

 So, ask yourself: What is your credit doing for you now?
 Typically, credit is something that you need to get more debt.
 And that’s not what we want for our clients.
 We want to get them out of debt and free up monthly cash flow.